Persepolis (comics): Persepolis 2: The Story of a Return

 Following her return to Iran, Marji meets Reza, also a painter, and they soon begin to date, but this proves to be frowned upon by the religious police.
 They are caught holding hands and their families are forced to pay a fine to avoid their lashings.
 In 1991, Reza proposes marriage to Marji, and after some contemplation, she accepts.
 Her mother, Taji, warns her that she has gotten married too young, and Marji soon realizes that she feels trapped in the role of wife.
 Marji attends a party, but someone warns them about the religious police.
 They quickly discard the alcohol and the women cover themselves as the police enter the building.
 The men make their escape by jumping from the rooftop, but Marji's friend Nima hesitates and falls to his death.
 Later on in 1994, her marriage has deteriorated and Marji confides in her friend, Farnaz, that she no longer loves Reza and wants a divorce.
 Farnaz advises her to stay with her husband because divorced women are social outcasts, but her grandmother urges her to get a divorce.
 After much contemplation, Marji decides to separate from a reluctant Reza.
 She goes to her parents and tells them about her and Reza's divorce, and they comment on how proud they are of her and suggest that she should leave Iran permanently and live a better life back in Europe.

 In late 1994 before her departure for Europe, Marji visits the countryside outside Tehran.
 She also visits the Caspian Sea, the grave of her grandfather, and the prison building where her uncle Anoosh is buried.
 In the autumn, Marji along with her parents and grandmother go to Mehrabad Airport for their final goodbye as she heads off to live in Paris.
 Marji then reveals that her grandmother died in 1996.
-The book ends with the message: "Freedom has a price."
+The book ends with the message: "Freedom had a price."